apd-wguicheney/dbt-exposures-crawler/README.md

 > Please reach out if you try this at your own organization.
 Feedback is very appreciated, and we
 > would love to hear if you had any issues setting this up at your own.

+## Fork
+This project was forked out of this repo: https://github.com/voi-oss/dbt-exposures-crawler/tree/ma

 ## Version compatibility

 This project requires Python 3.8+.
 The latest published version of this package has been tested internally (at Voi) with